 News & Insights

-The growing concern of PFAS contamination: regulatory updates, risk assessments, and future solutions
+The growing concern of PFAS contamination: regulatory updates and future solutions

 PFAS is a major global environmental and health concern, with mounting evidence of its hazardous effects on humans and the environment.
 Governments and regulatory bodies are taking action, and engineers are critical to solving the issue.
-In this article, we'll cover the latest regulatory updates on PFAS, discuss the importance of risk assessments, highlight future solutions, and share how Salas O'Brien is developing to tackle this growing problem.
+In this article, we'll cover the latest regulatory updates on PFAS, highlight future solutions, and share how Salas O'Brien is developing to tackle this growing problem.

 What are PFAS, and what makes them concerning contaminants?